 Accurate and, where necessary, kept up to date;

-Kept in the form which permits identification of data subjects for no longer than is necessary;
+Kept in the form that permits identification of data subjects for no longer than is necessary;

 In accordance with data subjects rights;

-Not transferred to a third country or to an international organisation if the provisions of GDPR are not complied with.
+Not transferred to a third country or to an international organisation if the third country has not been deemed to have laws that adequately protect the rights of data subjects.